Has Your Naturally Frizzy Hair Taken Over?

 How to make it:

-Slice one medium banana in half and place in a small bowl.
-Mash the banana and add one teaspoon of sweet almond oil and blend together with a fork.
+Slice one medium banana in half and place it in a small bowl.
+Mash the banana and add one teaspoon of sweet almond oil and blend with a fork.

-Massage the almond banana mask into hair, starting at the ends and work your way up.
+Massage the almond banana mask into hair, starting at the ends, and work your way up.
 Twist hair up into a bun and allow to sit for 30 minutes.
-Remove hair from the bun and wash as usual.
+Remove hair from the bun and wash it as usual.

 Honey Coconut Hot Oil Treatment: